semgrep/ocaml-tree-sitter-core/doc/adding-a-language.md

 This is best done after everything else is set up.
 Some constructs such as semgrep metavariables (`$FOO`) may already be valid constructs in the language, in which case there's nothing to do.
-Others may need to be added.
+Some support for the semgrep ellipsis `...` usually needs to be added as well.

 You'll need to learn [how to create tree-sitter grammars](https://tree-sitter.github.io/tree-sitter/creating-parsers).